 A recent British report has been interpreted as suggesting that a vegetarian diet actually optimizes health.
 The reason for this is that taking in large amounts of ‘first grade’ protein from meat inevitably leads to an increased intake of harmful animal fat.

-‘Umar also warned them: “Be careful of meat for it has harm like the harm found in wine.”
+It was reported that Caliph ‘Umar also warned against it: “Be careful of meat for it has harm like the harm found in wine.”
 Another Companion of the Prophet said: “Do not make your insides a graveyard for animals.”

 Balance is vital.
 ‘Second grade’ proteins found in grains and legumes are just as effective when combined with ‘first grade’ meat proteins.
 The different types of meat and their contribution to mizaj, can he found in Ibn al Qayum’s Al-Tibb Al-Nabawi.
 It corresponds to the now widely accepted view that red meat is vital but must be balanced with fowl and vegetables.